taophp/yolocms/README.md

 ## Test server with docker

-On Unixes, you can easyly run a test server using docker or podman with the following command :
+On Unixes, you can easyly start a test server using docker or podman by running the following command in the project directory :

 ```
 docker run -it --rm -v "$(pwd)"/src:/home/www-data -w /home/www-data -p 8181:80 php:8.1.12-zts-alpine3.16 php -S 0.0.0.0:80